Pycnanthemum muticum: Cultivation

 Clustered mountain mint is sometimes grown in gardens, particularly ones emphasizing native plants or to benefit pollinators.
 Many different kinds of insects are attracted to the strong nectar flow including bees, wasps, moths, and butterflies.

 They are more valued for the silver colored bracts which last much longer than the blooms.
-The seedheads will dry out and persist over the winter, providing light cover and nesting material to birds.
+The seedheads dry out and persist over the winter, providing light cover and nesting material to birds.

-Mountain mint will grow in full sun or partial shade.
+Clustered mountain mint will grow in full sun or partial shade.
 It prefers moist soils and has very little drought tolerance.
 The zone 5 is the minimum USDA hardiness zone where plants will survive the winter.
-Gardeners propagate plants by division, especially taking young vigorous growth from the edge of a clump early in the spring.
+Gardeners propagate plants by division, taking young vigorous growth from the edge of a clump early in the spring.